LucasNPrice/fglasso/README.md

 Work still in progress.

-"fglasso4.R" - fglasso to return conditional dependencies of node/variables in data; a network analysis algorithm.
+"fglasso4.R" - returns conditional dependencies of nodes/variables in (high dimensional) network data.

-  - fglasso: performs entire fglasso algorithm.
+  - fglasso: performs fglasso algorithm on a blocked covariance matrix.

                 ARGUMENTS
                 bmatrix = blocked covariance matrix in which each row/column represents a covaraince component